 Convinces customers to buy

-A price that's too high may convey value, but if that price is more than a potential customer is willing to pay, it won't matter.
-A price too low will seem cheap and get your product passed over.
+A high price may convey value, but if that price is more than a potential customer is willing to pay, it won't matter.
+A low price will seem cheap and get your product passed over.
 The ideal price is one that convinces people to purchase your offering over the similar products that your competitors have to offer.

 Gives your customers confidence in your product

-If higher priced products portray value, then the opposite follows as well.
+If higher-priced products portray value and exclusivity, then the opposite follows as well.
 Prices that are too low will make it seem as though your product isn't well made.

 A weak pricing strategy:

 If you believe you have a winning product, and you should if you are selling it, then you need to convince customers of that.
-Pricing too low sends the opposite message.
+Setting prices too low sends the opposite message.

 Makes customers feel uncertain about buying

-Just as the ideal price is one that customer will pull the trigger on quickly, a price that's too high or too low will cause hesitation.
+Just as the right price is one that customers will pull the trigger on quickly, a price that's too high or too low will cause hesitation.

 Targets the wrong customers